 - You are now ready to attach the needle to the syringe for your injection.
 Your healthcare provider will tell you what needle you should use for your injection.

-- Carefully set the syringe with needle down on the table.
-Do not let the needle touch anything to keep it sterile.
-The medicine is now ready for you to inject.
+- Carefully set the syringe with the needle down on the table.
 See Figure Q.

 Step 3.
-Injecting MENOPUR® or MENOPUR® mixed with BRAVELLE® .
+Prepare Injection site for MENOPUR® or MENOPUR® mixed with BRAVELLE®.

-- Pick a site a site on your lower abdomen, 1-2 inches below the navel, alternating between left and right sides.
+- Pick a site on your lower abdomen, 1-2 inches below the navel, alternating between left and right sides.

 - Each day, inject in a different site to help reduce soreness and skin problems.
 For example, on day 1, inject yourself on the right side of your abdomen.
 The next day, inject yourself on the left side of your abdomen.
 Changing your injection sites every day will help reduce soreness and skin problems.
 See Figure R.

 - Clean your injection site with an alcohol pad.
 Let the alcohol dry.
 See Figure S.

 - Carefully remove the needle cap from the syringe.
 See Figure T.

 - Hold the syringe with the needle pointing straight up.
 Pull down slightly on the plunger and tap the barrel of the syringe so that any air bubbles rise to the top.
 Slowly press the plunger up until all the air is out of the syringe and a small drop of liquid is seen at the tip of the needle.
 See Figure U.

 - Tap the syringe to remove the small drop of liquid at the tip of the needle.
 Do not let the needle touch anything to keep it sterile.
 See Figure V.